Ready-Made Exercises

 - Is it better to number them from stage-left to stage-right, or the opposite?
 What about downstage to upstage?
 Some designers prefer one system over another.
 Why might that be?

 - Write a sequence of 25 cues that lights up the areas in sequence, while following a very specific color order.
-Do not use the same channel twice
+Do not use the same channel twice.
+Colors will repeat, but you may choose your own sequence.

 - Choose either “open stage with more actors” or “abstract shapes” as your stage environment.

-- Make cues for these two areas that look the same in regard to color, texture, time of day, season, etc.
+- Make the cues for these two areas that look the same in regard to color, texture, time of day, season, etc. It should be obvious that the setting and time and situation is the same, even though the two areas are on opposite sides of the stage.
+Two separate areas, but showing the same locale at the same time.

 - Choose a piece of music that speaks to you personally.
 Edit it down a little if you wish, depending on how much length you want to work with.